antonpup/Aurora/README.md

 * Q: Are you open to doing collaborations with other RGB projects or game companies?

    A: Definitely!
-If you have a project that you think can fit Aurora, feel free to send me an e-mail, iamnotaspy[at]lastbullet.net.
+If you have a project that you think can fit Aurora, feel free to send me an e-mail.

 * Q: I would like to request support for a game, how do I do that?